 Will there be a season 2 of Lovecraft Country?

-When will Lovecraft Country season 2 air?
+When could a second season of Lovecraft Country air?

 Well, if another series is commissioned we likely won't see it for a while yet, especially given the fact that the coronavirus pandemic continues to slow TV production around the world.

 We'll let you know if we get more concrete details.